What is redundancy?

 Generally, employees who have at least two years’ continuous service have the right not to be unfairly dismissed.
 The maximum compensation award for unfair dismissal is normally the lower of 52 weeks’ pay or £88,519.

 Redundancy is a fair reason to dismiss.
 However in order to dismiss fairly the employer must follow a fair process, and:

 •Consult with the individual before a decision is reached.
 Consultation periods usually could last around two weeks.
 The appropriate length of the consultation period will though depend on the circumstances.
 During the consultation period the employer should listen to the views of the employee and consider any alternative options instead of redundancy.

-•Search for suitable alternative roles within the organization and, possibly, other group companies, as well.
+•Search for suitable alternative roles within the organisation and, possibly, other group companies, as well.
 There is no obligation on the employer to create new roles, but suitable existing roles need to be considered.

 •In some cases carry out a fair selection process.
 If an individual has a unique role going through a selection process might not be necessary.
 But when employees are doing the same or similar roles and there is a headcount reduction, it would normally be required.
 An appropriate pool should then be identified and objective criteria used.
 Common criteria could include skills, performance and disciplinary records.

 •Depending on the number of proposed redundancies consult with the workforce, collectively.

 •There may be other things to consider, too.